 Removing blood stains from concrete can prove to be a highly challenging task.
 Many people assume that dealing with blood on concrete will prove to be a relatively easy task.
 Concrete is hard, after all.

 Yes, concrete is a hard substance – if you fall on it.
 The reality is that concrete is significantly porous.
-What this means is that blood literally can become somewhat absorbed into concrete.
+What this means is that blood literally can become somewhat absorbed into the concrete.
 When this occurs, removing it from concrete is difficult.

 The easiest way to remove blood from concrete is to tend to the task immediately – when that is possible.
-If you can intervene with blood on concrete immediately, you are in the best position to remove it thoroughly and safely.
+If you can intervene with blood on the concrete immediately, you are in the best position to remove it thoroughly and safely.

-Safety Issues When Getting Blood Out of Concrete
+Safety Issues When Getting Blood out of Concrete

 There are two primary safety issues associated with cleaning blood off concrete.
-First, you potentially expose yourself to biohazardous materials any time you are involved in cleaning up blood.
+First, you potentially expose yourself to biohazardous materials any time you are involved in cleaning up the blood.
 Blood can contain different bacteria or viruses that potentially can cause serious illnesses and even death.
 The most commonplace of these pathogens are:

 - Hepatitis B